Stocks run out of steam on regulation worries, higher yields

 The ebbing risk sentiment meanwhile pushed up the safe-haven Japanese yen which rose 0.4% against the U.S. dollar though the greenback in turn held just off a one-week high versus a currency basket.

-In fixed income markets, focus was on U.S. short-term Treasury yields which rose above 0.5% for the first time in 19 months.
+In fixed income markets, focus was on U.S. short-term Treasury yields which broke briefly above the 0.5% mark for the first time in 19 months.
 That caused the Treasury yield curve to flatten, as the possible timing of the Fed's first interest rate rise came into tighter focus.

 The Fed has all but confirmed it will soon start to whittle back its asset purchases, though has said that shouldn't signal that rate hikes are imminent.
 Nevertheless, Fed funds futures are priced for a lift-off in the second half of next year.